dsp-mark/rottsmoth_gully/README.md

 Look, if you thought I was hiding the next big thing on this, I'm sorry.
 But the function legit just has a long line of if statements that take the current edge, check the edgeType and compare it with the respective conditions in the character.
 If the condition matches, the connection will be displayed for the user to see and potentially select.
 If not, the connection is not added to the page.

 So, for example, if you have a perception of 1, and there's an edgeType of `perception_high`, you won't see the connection since it requires a minimum perception of 3.

-## WHY LOVECRAFT TRASH MONSTERS?

-Because my default writing anything is Cosmic Horror and I needed to throw something together in less than three days (I spent a long time trying to get the word processor DAG to display and abdanonned the idea pretty late in).
-Also, I'm borderline obsessed with waste management and trash, so that winds up leaking into everything I create / work on.

-## WHY "ROTTSMOTH GULLY" / FIVE SECOND MONOCHROME MS PAINT PORTRAITS?

-Bro I had three days okay.
-(Also, I thought of "Rottswell" too late into the game.
-DANG IT.)

-## IF YOU ONLY HAD THREE DAYS WHY DID YOU MAKE A BILLION UNPLAYABLE CHARACTERS?

-Have you MET me?

 ## WHAT DOES THE ACTUAL DAG LOOK LIKE SO THAT I CAN DOUBLE-CHECK WHETHER YOUR EDGETYPES ARE WORKING AS INTENDED?